Nachhaltigkeit

 • Too little time

-The time factor is a major counterargument.
-Even a balcony garden takes work and requires daily maintenance.
-How can this be combined with everyday stress and extended vacations?
-So, something was needed that would allow even beginners, frequent travelers, and those without a green thumb to green their balconies.
+The time factor, in particular, is a counter-argument.
+A balcony garden also requires work and daily care; how can this be combined with everyday stress and longer vacations?
+So, something had to be created that would enable beginners, frequent travelers, and people without green thumbs to green their balconies.
 A smart, time-saving system.
-The foundation for the Boum vision was laid.
+The cornerstone of the Boum vision was laid.

-In 2021, Matthias Erb and geophysicist Ludwig Auer founded Boum as a spin-off from the University of Bern and have since combined scientific expertise with modern technology.
+In 2021, Matthias Erb and geophysicist Ludwig Auer founded Boum as a spin-off of the University of Bern, combining scientific expertise with modern technology.
 A team of biologists, engineers, product designers, and app developers developed the system.
-It automatically supplies plants as needed, while simultaneously relieving gardeners of as much work as possible.
+It automatically supplies plants according to their needs, while simultaneously minimizing the effort for gardeners.

-At Boum, technology is used to mimic natural processes, enabling resource-efficient, sustainable greening.
-What works in nature can be replicated on our balconies.
-Nature and technology aren't in conflict here; rather, they complement each other, providing plants with the nutrients they need.
-The result: healthier plants, and since almost everything happens automatically, the system allows even people with little time and little expertise to effortlessly green their balconies, terraces, and living rooms.
+Boum uses technology to mimic natural processes, enabling resource-efficient, sustainable greening.
+What works in nature can be imitated on our balconies.
+Nature and technology are not opposed here; instead, they complement each other and provide plants with what they need.
+The result: The plants are healthier, and since almost everything happens automatically, the system allows even people with little time and little expertise to effortlessly green their balconies, terraces, and living rooms.

 Matthias Erb presents Boum 3 at Giardina in Zurich

 Boum is more than just a plant pot.
-It's an entire system in which everything is coordinated.
-Pots and flower boxes, specially formulated soil, plants tested in the system, and, most importantly, irrigation that automatically delivers water to the plant as needed.
-The entire process can be monitored remotely at any time via the app.
+It's an entire system where everything is coordinated.
+Pots and flower boxes, specially matched soil, plants tested within the system, and above all, irrigation that automatically supplies the plant with water as needed.
+The entire process can be monitored remotely at any time via an app.

 Water from below instead of above

-In nature, plants draw the water they need primarily from the soil.
-We water our plants differently – it's not always ideal.
-The Boum pots have a reservoir at the bottom of the pot, from which the water is drawn into the soil through wicks.
+In nature, the plant draws the water it needs primarily from the soil.
+We water our plants differently – which is not always ideal.
+In Boum pots, there is a reservoir in the lower part of the pot, from which water is drawn into the soil through wicks.
 This way, the plant gets exactly the amount it needs.
-One full water tank is enough for several weeks, depending on the weather and location.
+One filling of the water tank is sufficient for several weeks, depending on the weather and location.

 Plants and soil are optimized

-The Boum system can be used with any plant and any soil.
-If you want to play it safe, choose Boum plants: trees, flowers, herbs, or vegetables – these have been tested for months in Boum pots.
-Specially developed soil also ensures optimal nutrient supply and aeration of the roots.
+The Boum system can be used with all plants and any soil.
+For those who want to play it safe, Boum plants are available: saplings, flowers, herbs, or vegetables – these have been tested for months in Boum pots.
+Specially developed soil also ensures optimal nutrient supply and root aeration.

-A small control panel is located on top of the water tank.
-It blends in discreetly, yet provides valuable information about water consumption and water level, controlling the water supply pump accordingly.
+At the top of the water tank is a small control unit.
+It blends in subtly but provides valuable information about water consumption and water level and controls the pump for water supply accordingly.

 An app provides an overview

-To make the system even more user-friendly, the Boum app provides tips on plant care, reminds you to refill the reservoir in good time, and always provides an overview of water level, consumption, and temperature.
+To make the system even more user-friendly, the Boum app provides plant care tips, reminds users to refill the reservoir in good time, and always offers an overview of water level, consumption, and temperature.

 For more sustainability

-The Boum pots are made from recycled raw materials, the control system can be powered by a solar panel, and water is saved through a rain catcher and targeted watering without evaporation.
+The Boum pots are made from recycled materials, the control unit can be powered by a solar panel, and water is saved through a rainwater collector and targeted watering without evaporation.

 Many individual balconies can make an entire city greener.
-Matthias Erb tested and proved that it works with a project at the University of Bern – with the greenest street in Switzerland.
-Since 2023, the Postgassen project has been working with residents to enhance the street with potted plants.
-It serves as a "living lab" to gain insights into urban greening.
+Matthias Erb tested and proved this works with a project from the University of Bern – with Switzerland's greenest alley.
+Since 2023, the Postgassen project has collaborated with residents to enhance the street with potted plants.
+It serves as a "Living Lab" to gain insights into urban greening.

-The results speak for themselves: Postgasse now boasts significantly higher biodiversity than other streets in Bern, and positive effects on the microclimate have been observed.
-Of course, this still isn't comparable to the climate in rural areas, but it clearly demonstrates the impact that more urban greenery could have.
-A significant side effect has also occurred: 95 percent of respondents stated that their quality of life was positively influenced by the greenery.
-This was to be expected, as plants have a significant impact on our well-being – more plants improve our mood.
-Another argument for greening our urban balconies.
+The result speaks for itself: Postgasse now boasts significantly higher biodiversity than other streets in Bern, and positive effects on the microclimate have been observed.
+Of course, this is still not comparable to the climate in the countryside, but it clearly shows what more urban greening could achieve.
+In addition, a significant side effect has occurred: 95 percent of respondents stated that their quality of life was positively influenced by the greening.
+This was to be expected, as plants have a significant impact on our well-being – more plants for a better mood.
+Another argument for greening our city balconies.

-You can learn more about how the Boum system works here.
+Here you can find out more about how the Boum system works.

 Reading next